jlmelville/smallvis/docs/umap.md

 The UMAP results are remarkable in that they thoroughly resemble the t-SNE results in their broad shapes.
-This, despite the fact that no normalization of the similarities are carried out (which in turn makes it amenable to scaling up to much larger dataset sizes via stochastic gradient descent).
+This, despite the fact that no normalization of the output similarities are carried out (which in turn makes it amenable to scaling up to much larger dataset sizes via stochastic gradient descent).
 The default output similarity kernel tends to produce smaller, more well separated clusters, but the t-UMAP results are closer to the t-SNE results.
 It also has the advantage